wp-plugins/contact-form-7/readme.txt

 == Description ==

 Contact Form 7 can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.
-The form supports AJAX-powered submitting, CAPTCHA, Akismet spam filtering and so on.
+The form supports Ajax-powered submitting, CAPTCHA, Akismet spam filtering and so on.

 = Plugin's Official Site =